soupglasses/soupglasses/README.md

 ---

 ### Missing a repository?
-Most projects have been migreated to [codeberg.com/soupglasses](https://codeberg.org/soupglasses?tab=repositories) instead of here.
+Most projects have been migrated to [codeberg.com/soupglasses](https://codeberg.org/soupglasses?tab=repositories).